matrix-org/synapse/docs/workers.rst

 unencrypted.

-(Roughly, the TCP port is used for streaming data from the master to the workers, and the HTTP port for the workers to communicate with the main synapse process.)
+(Roughly, the TCP port is used for streaming data from the master to the workers, and the HTTP port for the workers to send data to the main synapse process.)

 You then create a set of configs for the various worker processes.
 These